YuzhuoMa97/SPAGxECCT/README.md

 ## Introduction of SPAGxEmix<sub>CCT-local</sub>
 SPAGxEmix<sub>CCT-local</sub> is a G×E analysis framework which is applicable to include local ancestry for analyses of multi-way admixed populations.

 SPAGxEmix<sub>CCT</sub> can further be extended to SPAGxEmix<sub>CCT-local</sub>, which can efficiently identify ancestry-specific GxE effects by incorporating local ancestry.
-Moreover, we propose SPAGxEmix<sub>CCT-local-global</sub>, which combines the p values from SPAGxEmix<sub>CCT<sub> and SPAGxEmix<sub>CCT-local</sub> and can serve as an optimal unified approach across various cross-ancestry genetic architectures.
+Moreover, we propose SPAGxEmix<sub>CCT-local-global</sub>, which combines the p values from SPAGxEmix<sub>CCT</sub> and SPAGxEmix<sub>CCT-local</sub> and can serve as an optimal unified approach across various cross-ancestry genetic architectures.
 Similar as SPAGxEmix<sub>CCT-local</sub>, SPAGxEmix<sub>CCT-local</sub> contains two main steps.

 - In step 1, SPAGxEmix<sub>CCT</sub> fits a covariates-only model and then calculates model residuals.
 Details can be found in step 1 of SPAGxE<sub>CCT</sub>.